Bodies, Memory, Territories. A Testimonial Theatre Experience with Colombian Afro-Descendant Women

 The play

 The main result of the workshop was a play performed by the eleven participants, showing the interaction between ancestral memories and the constant reinvention of the Afro-descendant identity in the territory of the River.
-The intention of the participants was to present the play in the school of the villages along the River, to accompany the reflection of the youth on their cultural roots and their life projects, connecting the historical memory with the territory and the Afro-descendant identity with the social context of the River, marked by violent conflicts, loss of cultural identity and migration20.
+The intention of the participants was to present the play in the school of the villages along the River, to accompany the reflection of the youth on their cultural roots and their life projects, connecting the historical memory with the territory and the Afro-descendant identity with the social context of the River, marked by violent conflicts, loss of cultural identity and migration.

 The play presents a series of eleven monologues about ancestors, interwoven with the monologues of the significant objects.
 Each participant appeared on stage, acted out the story of her ancestor, presented the monologue of her “speaking object”, left it on stage and left.
 The first object that entered the scene was the white embroidery, which the actress left on the floor before leaving the scene.
 This embroidery became the space where the other ten actresses and the actor who followed each other on stage left their objects.
 Each entrance and exit were marked by a song the participants chose and adapted in a way that the song “called” the object to appear on stage and present itself to the audience.
 At the end of the play, the round embroidery was on stage with ten objects on top.
 The ten actresses and the actor entered and sat around the embroidery, interlaced their arms, building a circle of bodies around the circle of objects, and began to sing a traditional song, metaphorically representing the connection between their bodies (the circle with interlaced arms), their memory (the song) and its territory (the objects).
 This final metaphor of the interconnection of bodies, music and objects is depicted in the photo below.